Student Corner

 An insurance card will also be necessary to apply for a residence permit.

-Other students (enrolled in the RealMaths or MathMods programs).
+↘ Other students (enrolled in the RealMaths or MathMods programs).

-- Non-European students must ensure they hold valid insurance fulfilling the requirements established by local authorities in the country where they will be studying that will enable them to obtain a visa, a residence permit, and enrolment at university.
-Note that requirements may vary a lot from country to country even within the Schengen area.
+• Non-European students must ensure they hold valid insurance to obtain a visa, a residence permit, and enrolment at university.
+Requirements may vary a lot from country to country even within the Schengen area.
 Generally speaking, such insurance must offer coverage of medical costs for min.
 30,000 EUR, as well as risks related to health, accidents, permanent invalidity, urgent health attention and/or emergency hospital treatment or even death, including possible repatriation for medical reasons.

-- EU students, on the other hand, won't need to purchase any additional private insurance if they don't think they need one, as long as they hold a valid European Health Insurance Card (EHIC).
+• EU students, on the other hand, won't need to purchase any additional private insurance if they don't think they need one, as long as they hold a valid European Health Insurance Card (EHIC).

 Note that some of the options listed below, though officially valid throughout the Schengen area, may not be sufficient to obtain a visa/permit when you are going to spend a semester in another country, in Germany or Austria for instance.
 Please double-check before completing your purchase for a whole year or more, and contact the related staff at our partners in advance, because in other countries than Italy, they might require that you purchase a more comprehensive one and/or even public health insurance to obtain a visa/permit and even to seek enrolment at their university.

 All the below-listed companies offer insurance that complies with the minimum requirements to obtain an Italian residence permit.
-Once again, though they are all officially valid within the Schengen area, they might not be enough to obtain visa/residence/enrolment in other countries.
+Once again, though they are all officially valid within the Schengen area, they might not be enough to obtain a visa/residence/enrolment in other countries.

-- AON
+• AON

-[AON 24/7 emergency assistance: # +31 10 448 8260] - Expat & Co
+[AON 24/7 emergency assistance: # +31 (0)10 44 88 260]

-- Protrip-World by DrWalter
+• Protrip-World by DrWalter

-[Waitaly 24/7 emergency assistance via Europ Assistance # 800046421 (toll free from Italian phones only)
+[Waitaly 24/7 emergency assistance via Europ Assistance 800046421 (toll free from Italian phones only) or +39 0258286966]

 Below you can find some information about finding a place to stay in L'Aquila, which is going to be your first destination in your study programme.
 For details about housing in the other partner universities, just browse the related section from the top menu (e.g. Consortium > Vienna).